Table of Contents

 - Sequence-to-sequence models and machine translation

-- Large pre-trained models and text generation
+- Large language models and text generation

 For detail information, please refer to the course schedule.

-2.2 Prerequisites
+1.2 Prerequisites

 - Proficiency in Python